HOW WILL NEW YORK CITY’S PLAN BE MAINTAINED OVER THE LONG TERM?

-The Planning Team will also continue to work with NYCEM Community Preparedness to revise the Community Emergency Preparedness Toolkit to incorporate resiliency best practices and resources to empower and encourage local community organizations to invest in neighborhood mitigation.
-The revision process may include conducting additional interviews and workshops with community groups to gather feedback.
+In the Summer of 2019, the Planning Team in coordination with the NYCEM Community Preparedness revised the Community Emergency Preparedness Toolkit to incorporate resiliency best practices and resources to empower and encourage local community organizations to invest in neighborhood mitigation.

 Plan Maintenance Schedule